 The vast majority happen in residential driveways or parking lots.
 Most victims are between the ages of 1 and 2, and tragically, about 70 percent of the time, it’s a parent or relative behind the wheel.

 In 6 out 10 backover accidents, the vehicle involved is a larger-size vehicle, such as a sport utility vehicle, pickup truck or van.
-This is part of the reason these incidents have increased in recent years: We are driving larger, higher, longer vehicles.
+Our lawyers know that this is part of the reason these incidents have increased in recent years: Fort Lauderdale residents are driving larger, higher, longer vehicles.

 The total number of backover victims is estimated by the Insurance Institute for Highway Safety to top 18,000 annually.
 That does not include the estimated 300 people killed each year.
 About 26 percent of people who die in these cases are over the age of 70.